-- NEED is working with other DOE hydrogen grant recipients to maximize impact of funding. - Interest in hydrogen curriculum and materials remains high workshops over capacity in all instances and with substantial waitlists.
+- NEED is working with other DOE hydrogen grant recipients to maximize impact of funding. - Interest in hydrogen curriculum and materials remains high workshops over capacity in all instances with substantial waitlists. - Increased activity of districts integrating H2 into Career and Technical Education curriculum along with science. - Completed a 6 year survey of all participants who have attended a H2 Educate workshop and received curriculum.
+Data is being compiled.